-20 hours (4 in fall, 8 in spring, 4 in Mayterm and 4 in following fall) Program Director: D. Brandon Hoffman
+16 hours (4 in fall, 8 in spring, 4 in Mayterm)

+Director: D. Brandon Hoffman

-This course of study centers around the integrative, problem-based Science Honors course, which comprises 12 hours of coursework in the fall, spring and Mayterm semesters, and which is team-taught by faculty from biology, chemistry, physics, communication, and writing.
-The Science Honors course is supplemented by special sections of Western Civilization (2 hours fall and spring) and a philosophy course (4 hours) in the fall of the sophomore year.
-Meets the entire IS Creation requirement as well as the Writing Competency and IS requirements in Culture: History, Culture: Philosophy, and Communication.
+This course of study centers around the integrative, problem-based Science Honors curricula, which comprises 12 hours of coursework in the fall, spring and Mayterm semesters, and which is team-taught by faculty from biology, chemistry, physics, communication, and writing.
+The Science Honors curricula is supplemented by special sections of Western Civilization (2 hours fall and spring).
+Meets the entire IS Creation requirement as well as the Writing Competency and IS requirements in Culture: History and Communication.

 Susan Bruxvoort Lipscomb, Director.
-Overview